roboogle/gtkmvc3/gtkmvco/docs/manual/op.rst

 In models, OPs are declared explicitly, and in observers we define methods which will be called when OPs are changed.
-In the example, when ``m.name`` is changed in the last line, method ``MyObserver.name`` is called automatically to notify the observer.
+In the example, when ``m.name`` is changed in the last line, method ``MyObserver.notification`` is called automatically to notify the observer.
+All details about observers will be presented in section :ref:`Observers`, in particular about what `assign=True` means.

 Controllers are also observers, so the OP pattern clicks well with the MVC pattern.

-If the example looks smooth and easy, the topic is much more complex.
+If the example looks smooth and relatively easy, the topic is much more complex.
 OPs can be *concrete* or *logical*, and can be values (like in the previous example), or complex objects like containers or user's classes.
 All these differences add complexity which will be described in details in the following sections.

 .. _OPconc:
 .. include:: op_concrete.rst